American Rescue Plan Act Home

 and Community-Based Funding

-The American Rescue Plan of 2021 (ARP) provides a temporary 10% increase to the federal medical assistance percentage (FMAP) for certain Medicaid expenditures for home and community-based services (HCBS).
+The American Rescue Plan of 2021 (ARP) provides a temporary 10 percent increase to the federal medical assistance percentage (FMAP) for certain Medicaid expenditures for home and community-based services (HCBS).
 The funding must be used to enhance, expand, or strengthen HCBS beyond what is available under the Medicaid program as of April 1, 2021 and through March 31, 2022.

 Throughout the pandemic, the Department of Human Services’ (DHS) continued to hear directly from stakeholders about the devastating impact COVID-19 has had on HCBS and the individuals who rely on those services.
 Stakeholder insight has been essential to our pandemic response and the provision of services.
 As a continuation of those conversations, we would like to hear from you about Pennsylvania’s plan to utilize the increased FMAP.